-Beam intensity is defined as the product of the quantity and quality of the beam during exposure relative to a specific area.
-Therefore, the intensity of the beam is affected by beam quality (kVp) as well as beam quantity (mAs).
-The beam intensity is also affected by the distance between the x-ray tube and the exposed area such that if the distance is increased, the beam intensity decreases following the inverse square low (Figure 7).
-For example, if the distance between the source and the area of exposure is doubled, the intensity of the beam will be reduced to 25%.1,3,7,8,9,12
+We define beam intensity as the product of the quantity and quality of the beam during exposure relative to a specific area.
+Therefore, the beam's intensity is affected by beam quality (kVp) and beam quantity (mAs).
+The beam intensity is also affected by the distance between the x-ray tube and the exposed area.
+If we increase the distance, the beam intensity decreases following the inverse square law (Figure 7).
+For example, if we double the distance between the source and the area of exposure, we will be reducing the intensity of the beam by 25%.1,3,7,8,9,12

 Figure 7.
 Change of beam intensity with distance change.